shipingchen/BlockView/back-end_eureka/README.md

 # blockchain_eureka_server
+firstly, install IntelliJ IDEA software.

+use  IDEA import this project

-run this project before run apigateway and blockchain
+just click the green triangle button to run this project before run apigateway and blockchain